 Enrolling in the Value CDH Plan as your medical plan option doesn't automatically open your HSA.
-You must open an HSA as a separate step.
+You must authorize Alight to open an HSA with Fidelity as a separate step.
 For more information, see How the HSA Works below.